sopu/Business-Analyst-Interview-Experience/README.md

 Ans - I used to work on Excel and Power BI

-#### Q. Ohh great, you know about Excel and Power BI.
+#### Q. Ohh great, you know about Excel and Power BI?

-Ans - yes sir, I have hands-on Excel, and yes I am comfortable with Power BI also
+Ans - Yes sir, I have hands-on Excel, and yes I am comfortable with Power BI also

 #### Q. Tell me which is better to visualize data and justify

-Ans- power BI sir for relational database
+Ans- Power BI for relational database

 #### Q. What is a database?